Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-facilities.md

 Given counter system has synced count data everyday of the week and the data is accurate
-When a new week starts (Defined by the manager) then aggreagte the count of the whole week and generate a PDF which contains (i) Daily data (ii) Number of patients visited during the week (iii) Hourly distribution
+When a new week starts (Defined by the manager) then aggregate the count of the whole week and generate a PDF which contains (i) Daily data (ii) Number of patients visited during the week (iii) Hourly distribution